ShoupengHe314/ac/README.md

 # ***acPDRP***
-***acPDRP***, a predictor of multiple features in protein disordered regions ,was trained by Uniprot90 and tested by CASP9 and CASP10 datasets.
+***acPDRP***, a predictor of multiple features in protein disordered regions ,was trained and tested by Uniprot90 and evaluated by CASP9 and CASP10 datasets.
 The results of four evaluation indexes including **Precision**, **Bacc**, **MCC** and **AUC** in two datasets of CASP9 and CASP10 are better than ***[DeepCNF-D](https://www.mdpi.com/1422-0067/16/8/17315/htm)*** and the related methods mentioned.